 Channel Islands Maritime Museum

 Mind-bogglingly detailed craftsmanship defines a world-class collection of tall-ship models at this museum.
 Seascape paintings by Dutch masters of the 17th century complement the experience.
-3900 Bluefin Circle.
-(805) 984-6260.
+Adults, $10.

 Waterside Restaurant and Wine Bar

-Enjoy a craft cocktail or a glass of wine on the venue’s large outdoor patio overlooking the marina.
+Enjoy a craft cocktail or glass of wine on this venue’s large outdoor patio overlooking the marina.
 The menu features new interpretations of California fare with a Mediterranean influence.
-(Be sure to designate a driver if you plan to drink alcohol.)
-3500 S. Harbor Boulevard.
-(805) 985-4677.

 Oxnard Beach Park

-Follow the wheelchair-friendly path around and through the grassy dunes and you will be greeted by an expansive windswept beach and abundant benches perfect for a brief respite.
-1601 S. Harbor Boulevard.
+Follow the accessible path around and through the grassy dunes and you’ll be greeted by an expansive windswept beach and abundant benches perfect for a brief respite.

-Relax into the laughs at Levity Live (805-457-5550), a sleek, 400-seat comedy club where local and nationally known comedians hone their craft.
-Before or after the show, cross through the lobby to Copper Blues Rock Pub and Kitchen (805-457-5551) for sophisticated bar food and live music.
-581 and 591 Collection Boulevard.
+Get your laugh on at Levity Live, a sleek, 400-seat comedy club where local and nationally known comedians hone their craft.
+Before or after the show, cross through the lobby to Copper Blues Rock Pub and Kitchen for sophisticated bar food and live music.

 Long notable for its photogenic pier, beach volleyball and surfing scenes, and direct access to a 22-mile oceanfront bicycle path, Manhattan Beach has in recent years seen a steady arrival of new boutiques and critically acclaimed restaurants.